TheHive-Project/TheHiveDocs/installation/install-guide.md

 ## Elasticsearch Installation
 If, for some reason, you need to install Elasticsearch, it can be installed using a system package or a Docker image.
-Version 5.X is recommended due to script execution behaviour.
+Version 5.X must be used.
+From version 6, Elasticsearch drops [mapping type](https://www.elastic.co/guide/en/elasticsearch/reference/6.0/removal-of-types.html#removal-of-types).

 ### System Package
 Install the Elasticsearch package provided by Elastic